Marker Making in Garment Industry

 Objectives

-• To hold all the pattern of a garment with accurate design
+• To hold all the patterns of a garment with accurate design

 • To use the fabric optimum'